ucl-isd/moodle-mod_hotquestion/README.md

 questions, so that the hottest questions will be popped up to the top of the list.
 Teachers can make oral comments on selected questions in classroom.

+Added new setting capability 10/6/2016 to display description on a course page.
+Added new setting capability 10/6/2016 for availability dates for open and close.
+Added new setting capability 10/6/2016 to allow creator to change wording of submit directions text.
+Included new icon 10/6/2016 for optional use.

 Enhanced remove question capability 7/16/2016 to show a message that you have successfully removed a question.
 Reworded the message for opening a new round.